Brav0S1X/Tkinter-Login-Page/README.md

 > a Quick Modern Graphical User Interface to Get Logged into Your Accounts!

 **Tkinter Login Project** is a lightweight Python application packaged as a single executable.
 It uses embedded resources, including inline SVG assets, to reduce external dependencies and keep the project self-contained.
-This is the second working version of the project, built as a learning-oriented example of graphical user interface development.
+This is the second working version of the project, built as a learning-oriented example of graphical user interface development.<br><br>

 ### Packaging & Deployment
 For the final packaged executable, setting the icon at runtime with self.set_icon is not recommended.